moorepants/dissertation/_sources/davisbicycle.txt

 distance from the rear wheel center to the disc/tire contact point and :math:`s_f=\frac{2\pi}{60}` is a scaling factor from rpm to radians per second.
-:math:`r_d=0.028985` m and :math:`r_c=0.333375` m when the generator was first attached (runs 0 to XX) and :math:`r_c=0.3199511` m after the generator was remounted (runs XX to XX).
+:math:`r_d=0.028985` m and :math:`r_c=0.333375` m when the generator was first attached (runs 0 to 226) and :math:`r_c=0.3199511` m after the generator was remounted (runs 227 to end).
 The relationship between the rear wheel rate as a function of voltage can more generally be rewritten as

-.. todo:: find which runs the speedometer was mounted differently

 .. math::